tidyverse/tidyr/tests/testthat/_snaps/pivot-wide.md

     Code
       pv <- pivot_wider(df, names_from = key, values_from = val)
-    Warning <rlang_warning>
+    Condition
-      Values from `val` are not uniquely identified; output will contain list-cols.
+      Warning: Values from `val` are not uniquely identified; output will contain list-cols.
       * Use `values_fn = list` to suppress this warning.
       * Use `values_fn = length` to identify where the duplicates arise.
       * Use `values_fn = {summary_fun}` to summarise duplicates.